 You might want to share your map if you’re planning a trip with someone else, collaborating on an itinerary, or sharing your map on a website.

 To share your Google Map, open the map > click “share” in the gray bar above the layers.
-Make sure the slider for “enable link sharing” is set to blue.
+Make sure the slider for “Anyone with this link can view” is set to blue.
 Then copy the link and send it to friends!

-To embed your map on a website, check that your sharing settings are set to “Public: everyone on the internet can find and access”.
+To embed your map on a website, check that your sharing sliders are set to “Anyone with this link can view” and “Let others search for and find this map on the internet”.
 Next, click the menu (the three dots) next to the map title > then click “Embed on my site”.
 Copy the HTML and paste it in the source code for your page.

 8. BONUS: CALCULATE GAS MILEAGE